 We are now on our way, cruising across the Pacific to Japan!
 By the time we arrive in Tokyo in a few weeks from now, we will have already made it about half way around the world from our starting point.

 This flightless journey around the world actually began when we landed in Halifax, Nova Scotia, back in July.
 That is the last time we were on a plane, making Halifax the beginning and ending point of this round-the-world trip we’re now pursuing.

 (You can read here our post about: Top Things to Do in Halifax on a Budget.)

-For those of you who’ve been following our adventures on Facebook, you already know that we’ve successfully made it across North America entirely using a series buses, one-way rental cars, and most recently by rail across the Midwest, with a final jaunt up to Vancouver.
+For those of you who’ve been following our adventures on Facebook, you already know that we’ve successfully made it across North America entirely using a series buses, one-way rental cars, and most recently on the Amtrak Empire Builder across the US, with a final jaunt up to Vancouver.

 It’s been a great summer venturing from the Atlantic to the Pacific!
 But as the season changes from summer to fall, we’re changing continents.
 We’ll soon be roaming around Asia this fall and all winter long!

 (Update: we have completed our trip around the world without flights since this travel update was first published.
 You can now read all about the journey here where we break down our strategies and budget here: Is A Cheap World Cruise Possible?

 Arriving to Vancouver was the end of our rail journey, so there’s only one more way to continue our westward travels without a flight.
 If you’ve been following our travel blog for some time, you know that we love to take advantage of repositioning cruises.
 These repositioning cruises act as our secret weapon to move across oceans, from one continent to the next, in an affordable way that is absolutely indulgent.